-TRAVEL BY AIR: Currently, there is air service to Moab from Salt Lake City (SLC) on Boutique Air.
+TRAVEL BY AIR: Currently, there is air service to Moab (Canyonlands Field) from Denver and Salt Lake City (SLC) on Skywest DBA United Express & Delta Connection.
+These flights are limited, please reserve early.
 Grand Junction is the next closest airport and it may be possible to connect those arriving by plane with those driving through that town.
-Alternatively, there are shuttle services from SLC including Elevated Transit 888-353-8283.
 Other options include flying to SLC and renting a car (4 hrs drive each way); flying to Grand Junction, Colorado and renting a car from there (2 hrs.).
 (Unfortunately, there is no public transportation from Grand Junction to Moab).
-There are also airports in Durango and Cortez, Colorado that you can check into (2-3 hours drive to Moab).
+There are also airports in Durango and Cortez, Colorado that you can check into (2-3 hour drive to Moab).